Oink70/Verus-CLI-tools/README.md

  - `PoS-addresses.sh`: Shows how many staking transactions staking address got over a specified time frame.
  - `Address-delta.sh`: Shows the balance change between two dates for a single address.
  - `monitor-addresses.sh`: Meant to be run from `-blocknotify=`.
 Monitors transactions **from** addresses.
  - `monitor-VerusIDs.sh`: Meant to be run from `-blocknotify=`.
-Monitors Verus Identity updates/creations.
+Monitors VerusID updates/creations.
+ - `crawl-VerusID.sh`: crawl a predefined range of blocks on the chain for VerusID updates/creations.
  - `block-stats`: retrieves some key statistics from the chain over a specified time frame.
 ## content only usable on testnet:
  - `launch-pbaas-chains.sh`: launches all PBaaS chains known on the VRSCTEST network.